killzone10/BigData/README.md

 # TBD Project

-The main idea of the project was how to work with GCP, terraform, Kubernetes, Docker.
+The main idea of the project was how to work with GCP, terraform, Kubernetes, Docker and knowing that  machine learning pipeline had to be created.
-The main idea of the project was to create the machine learning pipeline.

 Project was divided on a few steps:
     - 1a creating the proper work environment on GCP (accounts, access, budgets, autoscaling and other things), all  was done with terminal and terraform